amosproj/amos2022ss05-find-my-hearing-aid/project-management/Meeting-protocols/Meeting_with_WSA_17062022.md

 - Find an appropriate threshold value of RSSI.
 - GPS functionality
   - Used to remember the last location of the device so that the users know where to find if they lost the device.
-  - Background service is quite complicated on iOS and is not the top priority.
+  - Background service is not the top priority.
+  - Background service solution is complicated on iOS.
 - UI test, the View Models should also be covered in unittest.
 - Prioritization of Tasks as done by POs was confirmed by Markus.